Do you want to start Gym business plan?

 5.3 Business Target

-- To become the most trusted and sought out gym in the Portland area
+- To become the most trusted and sought-out gym in the Portland area

 - To expand our range of services and include more games and activities

-- To achieve and maintain customer satisfaction with our services as well as employees.
+- To achieve and maintain customer satisfaction with our services

 - To scale up the business in different US states